matm/jQuery-File-Upload-Wiki/Browser-support.md

 **Note:**
 Safari on Windows has a bug that adds "￿" characters at the end of the file name or mangles the file name in another way and reports a file size of 0 bytes when dropping files.
 Trying to drop the same file(s) again seems to work.

+### Folder Drag&Drop
+It is possible to drag&drop a complete folder structure, though this is currently only supported by Google Chrome.

 ### Firefox 3.6
 The outdated v4 branch of the plugin supported drag & drop for Firefox 3.6, but since version 5 of the plugin, drag&drop is not supported on versions below Firefox 4 anymore (for multipart uploads).

 The reason for this is that Firefox 3.6 does not support the FormData interface for multipart form uploads and required extra code using the FileReader interface to built a multipart/form-data upload.
-This code was rather inefficient for large files and since version 4 of Firefox is stable and widespread and selecting files still works on Firefox 3.6, I (the developer) decided to remove the extra code for the rewritten version 5 of the plugin.
+This code was rather inefficient for large files and since version 4 of Firefox is stable and widespread and selecting files still works on Firefox 3.6 the extra code has been removed for the rewritten version 5 of the plugin.

 It is still possible to enable drag & drop support on Firefox 3.6 with version 5 of the plugin by setting the multipart option to *false* (see [[Options]]).